openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

-Let's look how Bitcoin's Proof-of-Work / Waste Mining work and what's the lucky number used one (nonce) that wins the mining lottery and what's the difficulty target to make it easier or harder to find the nonce?
+Let's look how Bitcoin's Proof-of-Work / Waste Mining works and what's the lucky number used one (nonce) that wins the mining lottery and what's the difficulty target to make it easier or harder to find the nonce?

-## Proof-of-Work By Example - Step by Step Guide
+## Proof-of-Work By Example

 _The Ruby Version_

+### Let's calculate the SHA-256 hash

 Let's say the base string that we are going to do work on is `"Hello, world!"`.
 Our target is to find a variation of it that SHA-256 hashes to a value smaller than `2^240`.